-This meen pollichathu recipe is tasty, delicious, and goes best with white rice accompanied with, Andhra Fish Curry, tomato rasam or it can also be enjoyed as it is as a starter for lunch or dinner meal.
+This meen pollichathu recipe is tasty, delicious, and goes best with white rice accompanied with, Chepala Pulusu, Rasam, Kadala Curry or it can also be enjoyed as it is as a starter for lunch or dinner meal.

 You could also find similar recipes below and more at Seafood Recipes